 Running your own business can be an indescribably rewarding experience, but it definitely has its ups and downs.
 There are plenty of good days, but the fact of the matter is sometimes being an entrepreneur is hard.
 Many of entrepreneurs’ longest days are spent seeking out the newest and best technologies to keep their companies ahead of the competition.
 But here’s the good news: your search is over.

-Virtualization simply means making a virtual version of something.
+Virtualisation simply means making a virtual version of something.
 In terms of IT, this basically means creating simulated computing environments.
-The virtualization process allows you to run multiple virtualized resources from a single server.
+The virtualisation process allows you to run multiple virtualised resources from a single server.
 Here are a few other key terms you’ll want to know:

 - Virtual Machine (VM).
-Virtual machines, or VMs, are the virtual version of resources created by the virtualization process.
+Virtual machines, or VMs, are the virtual version of resources created by the virtualisation process.
 As mentioned above, they are basically simulated computing environments.